 Romaji: Modokashisa mo anata nya / hodoyoku ii ne

-🗣 Japanese Insight: "Modokashisa" (もどかしさ) refers to a delicate feeling of frustration or impatience when things aren't going as you wish.
-"Hodoyoku" (程よく) means being in a good "degree" or "balance"—neither too much nor too little.
+🗣 Japanese Insight: "Modokashisa" refers to a delicate feeling of being frustrated or impatient because things aren't going as you wish.
+"Hodoyoku" (程よく) means "just right"—neither too much nor too little.

 7. みぞれまじりの心なら